August 28th, 2025

 Overview

-Undergoing breast augmentation surgery will change both the size of your breasts and the size of your bra–which means you’ll get to indulge in some exciting post-procedure bra shopping.
-But not all surgeons agree on whether you should wear a bra or not immediately post surgery, with some even suggesting patients go braless for up to six weeks in order to let their breasts settle first.
+Undergoing breast augmentation surgery will change both the size of your breasts and the size of your bra, which means you’ll get to indulge in some exciting post-procedure bra shopping.
+Not all surgeons agree on whether you should wear a bra or not immediately post surgery, with some even suggesting patients go braless for up to six weeks in order to let their breasts settle first.

 Your breasts could take up to three months to fully settle into their new position, which means that regardless of when you wear a bra again for the first time, you’ll want to invest slowly by buying just one or two at a time.

-At Toronto Plastic Surgeons, you can typically expect to go home from surgery wearing an elastic breast band or soft, supportive bra specially designed to keep your breasts perfectly in place.
-Then, once you’re cleared by your doctor, you’re ready to shop for that new perfect bra.
+At Toronto Plastic Surgeons Wellness Centre, you can typically expect to go home from surgery wearing an elastic breast band or soft, supportive bra specially designed to keep your breasts perfectly in place.
+Then, once you’re cleared by your doctor, you’re ready to shop for that perfect new bra.

 Finding the Right Bra After Breast Augmentation Surgery

 New styles and cuts are just the beginning.
 You may even decide to have a professional fitting!
-But before you rush out to buy an all-new bra collection, here are a few key things to consider.
+Before you rush out to buy an all-new bra collection, here are a few key things to consider.

 Choosing the Right Material

-Choosing soft, lightweight, breathable, stretchable, wireless, and seamless fabric are all a good idea on your post-op shopping trip.
-You might even want to consider wearing a front closure bra so you don’t have to lift your arms so often while you’re still healing.
-While most bras come with adjustable straps for more comfort, some even have adjustable band sizes to help accommodate swelling.
+Choosing soft, lightweight, breathable, stretchable, wireless, and seamless fabrics is a good idea on your post-op shopping trip.
+You might even want to consider wearing a front-closure bra so you don’t have to lift your arms as often while you’re still healing.
+While most bras come with adjustable straps for added comfort, some even offer adjustable band sizes to accommodate swelling.
 Many women find they’re most comfortable wearing quality sports bras for at least a few months.

 Bra Sizes & How to Measure Yours